 Instead, keep the dialogue going, and retain an open mind.
 There is, of course, a level of toxicity present in the gaming community which comes with the isolation and anonymity of the internet blended with competitiveness.
 So, try not to contribute to that immaturity by demanding tailored and rigid output – instead, embrace the bold, the difficult, the weird and the unprecedented, and adapt yourself to the story you are entering.

 So, what does Cuphead contribute to this debate?
 Very little.
 It could have been any other challenging title in its place.
-The community needed an outlet to vent and discuss the issues of ableism, segregation, and the dregs of prejudice.
+The community simply needed an outlet to vent and discuss the issues of ableism, segregation, and the dregs of prejudice.

 Crucially, however, it brought to light the vital topic of double standards and the divisive consequences of poor gaming journalism – which, let us remember, is not a profession – and the humility and responsiveness its practitioners should be exercising in the place of societal judgement, uncompromising demands, and clichéd slurs.